Abnormal Chicken Eggs: Why & What They Mean

 Soft Shell

-chickens abnormal eggs
+soft shelled abnormal chicken eggs

 Denise Cogliando/Shutterstock

-A soft-shell egg isn’t as rare as other types of abnormal eggs.
+A soft-shell egg isn’t as rare as other types of abnormal chicken eggs.
 It can happen to a hen that’s at the end of her laying cycle.
 It can also happen due to heat or stress.
 But more often than not farmers who find soft shell eggs in their nesting boxes keep flocks that need an added dose of calcium or minerals.

 The first thing you can try?
 Add oyster shell or ground-up eggshells to their diet.